rpoleski/MulensModel/docs/source/install.rst

 How to install?
 ===============

 1. Make sure you have python with `astropy package`_ installed.
+Note that newest astropy release requires python 3.X, so if you only have python 2.X, than install older version of astropy, e.g., 1.3.3.
 2. Download source code - either `recent release`_ or the current repository from `MulensModel github page`_ (green button on right).
 3. Unpack the archive.
 4. Add the path to the unpack directory to the ``PYTHONPATH``, e.g., in tcsh::